AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreateFinal|

  2.11.
 Once the stack creation completes (Status change to `CREATE_COMPLETE`), click on the `Outputs` tab.
 The values displayed will be needed when configuring primary access account in Aviatrix.
+(You might have to refresh your browser window and/or AWS console to see your Stack show up and the Status to be updated).

    |imageCFComplete|